hecanjog/wctank.com/wctank/static/js/readme.md

 interrelated modules are suffixed "-Core", e.g., markerCore.js,
 where the engine that displays map markers is implemented.

-Modules that contain a collection of objects that inherit from a
-common parent and are functionally conceptualized in the same way
-are suffixed "-s", e.g., instruments.js, which contains a collection
-of sound makers, all of which use instrumentCore.Instrument as their
+Modules that contain a collection of objects that are used in the same way and *may* inherit from a common parent are suffixed "-s", e.g., audioModules.js, which contains a collection of components used to assemble instruments, all of which inherit audioCore.AudioModule as their protptype.
-prototype.

 Modules whose primary function is not to provide functionality to
 other modules but need to be included at SOME point are suffixed